pavelraiden/noktvrn_ai_artist/docs/project_context.md

 - Prometheus and Grafana for metrics and monitoring (planned)
 - ELK stack for log aggregation and analysis (planned)
 - GitHub Actions for CI/CD pipelines
+- Librosa and NumPy for audio analysis
+- Suno API for music generation
+- Pixabay and Pexels APIs for visual asset collection

 ## Self-Learning Capabilities
 The system is designed to improve over time through several self-learning mechanisms: